Accueil » Tips » 5 natural remedies to relieve a sluggish bowel

 digestive enzyme deficiency symptoms

-An easy-to-apply natural remedy: abdominal massage
+An easy natural remedy to try: abdominal massage

-lazy bowel what to do
+lazy intestine what to do

 • from a lack of hydration : water stimulates intestinal contractions (peristaltic movements)